PeterDrake/drakepedia/data_structures/variables.md

     x = y;
     y = temp;
     ```
     To remember this, imagine that you have an object (say, a can of beans) in each hand.
-To swap them, you put one down on the table, move the other can to your newly-empty hand, and then pick up the one on the table.
+To swap them, you put one down on the table, move the other one to your newly-empty hand, and then pick up the one on the table.
 This analogy is slightly strained because `int temp = x;` doesn't empty out `x`, it just copies the value of `x` into `temp`.
 1. Surprisingly, you can accomplish this using the bitwise xor operator:
     ```java
     x = x ^ y;